pennlabs/internal/guides/server-setup.md

    - The public and private IP address (found in the "Settings" tab of the droplet on DigitalOcean
    - Any special notes about how the server is configured

+1. **Update installed software.**

+       $ sudo apt-get update
+       $ sudo apt-get upgrade

+   Note that you may want to restart after this `sudo shutdown -h 0`.

 1. **You're done!** If you want to go on setting up a particular platform, check out some of these
    guides: